-B. FINRA's Examination Authority
+FINRA's Examination Authority

-FINRA is a private organization registered with and regulated by the SEC pursuant to certain provisions of the Exchange Act.
-The scope of FINRA's jurisdiction is primarily governed by the Exchange Act, interpretations by the SEC and the courts.
+FINRA is a private SRO registered with and regulated by the SEC pursuant to certain provisions of the Exchange Act.
+Generally, FINRA's regulatory authority is derived from Section 15A of the Exchange Act.
+17 As such, the scope of FINRA's jurisdiction is governed by the Exchange Act, interpretations by the SEC and the federal courts.
 FINRA's jurisdiction generally extends to any securities activity by a FINRA member firm or associated person that is governed by the Exchange Act or FINRA's rules.
-FINRA's regulatory authority is generally derived from Section 15A of the Exchange Act.
-16